One of the most important pieces of the content marketing puzzle is your landing page.

 You work hard to customize your brand image, and it’s one of the ways that customers come to trust you.
 The colors, fonts, logos, graphics, and images that you use in your online presence become synonymous with your company.

 Take the golden arches of McDonald’s, for example.
 That specific logo and those colors are so intrinsically tied to that company.
-Just seeing them together elicits memories of juicy hamburgers in the minds of customers all over the world.
+Just seeing them together elicits memories of in the minds of customers all over the world.

 Your landing page has to remember this.